 2. When the Administrative Council is satisfied that the applying church is in agreement with the doctrinal standards and meets the other requirements of the Association, it will recommend the church to the General Assembly for admission.
 Copies of the

 application, with all appropriate correspondence, will be sent to all member churches at least forty-five days before General Assembly.
 Member churches may then submit any objections to the Administrative Council, but any objections must be received within fifteen days of the date on which the notification letter is sent.

 3. At the General Assembly, messengers of the applying church must appear in order to give satisfactory evidence of the church's faith, practice, and willingness to support wholeheartedly this Association.
-Once this is sufficiently demonstrated, the applying church shall be received into membership by the three-fourths vote of all messengers present and voting at General Assembly, unless there are exceptional circumstances, at the discretion of the Membership Committee, but not less than 60 days prior to the General Assembly.
+Once this is sufficiently demonstrated, the applying church shall be received into membership by the three-fourths vote of all messengers present and voting at General Assembly.

 4. See Appendix 3, “Provisional Status for Membership in ARBCA.”

 1. By Withdrawal

 Any member church desiring to withdraw from the Association may do so by submitting to the Administrative Council chairman a letter of resignation stating the reasons.
 The Association retains the right to comment on the resignation of a member church.

 2. By Exclusion

 a.
 The Association may exclude a church from its membership.
 Such action should be taken when one of the following persists in marking a church or its officers: